Pymetheus/The-Briscola-card-game/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you would like to contribute, please open an issue to discuss potential changes or submit a pull request.
-For more details please visit the [contribute page](docs/CONTRIBUTING.md)
+For more details please visit the [contributing page](docs/CONTRIBUTING.md)

 ## License